A revenue-strategy operator who built and runs a production, multi-agent AI system — solo, end-to-end. GTM engineering before it had a job title.

 Five views into what was built — the data model, the AI persona engineering, the full feature set, the skills it proves, and an honest accounting of where it stops.
 Pick a tab.

 The vault is a database; markdown is the storage format.
-100 files under local git.
+118 files under local git — and growing.
 These four exhibits are the real schema — the contracts between the app, the AI, and the permanent record.

 | App channel | Routes into | Parse |